zhuochun/zhuochun.github.io/_posts/2013/2013-05-19-visualize-sorting-algorithms-using-d3-js.markdown

                .append("rect");
 {% endhighlight %}

 To display bars in `svg` will need `rect` rectangles. d3.js provides `enter`, where you can create new nodes for incoming data (`[10, 20]`).

-Howeveer, these `rects` are not assigned with information of its width, height and position yet.
+At this step, these `rects` are not assigned with information of its width, height and position yet.

 {% highlight javascript linenos %}
 rects.attr("x", function(d, i) { return i * 21; })